Andrew N. Shearer

-Andrew N. Shearer (born 1977) is an underground film-maker, journalist and punk rock musician living and working in the region of Athens, Georgia.
-He is the co-founder with actress and film-maker Monica Puller of Gonzoriffic Films, a DIY arts collective which has produced dozens of short and feature-length microcinema films since its founding in 2001.
+Andrew N. Shearer (born 1977) is an underground filmmaker, journalist and punk rock musician living and working in the region of Athens, Georgia.
+He is the co-founder with actress and filmmaker Monica Puller of Gonzoriffic Films, a DIY arts collective which has produced dozens of short and feature-length microcinema films since its founding in 2001.
 Shearer has served as the sole owner and operator of Gonzoriffic since 2012.

 Early years

 Shearer directed, shot and edited an educational video on teen pregnancy for Dekalb County School System at the age of 13.
 In 1990, he co-founded the local improvisational comedy project ADTV with his brother David and friend Matt Comegys, producing several short films for which he earned extra credit in junior high classes.
 Shearer and Comegys formed their first punk band in 1992, playing together in various combinations throughout their teens.
 In 1996, Shearer founded B-Movie fanzine Gonzoriffic while working as a video store manager, and brought it to the Internet in 1998.